Eating tropical fruits is not that eco-unfriendly

-Adopting a fruit-diet can be frustrating when living outside the tropics.
+Adopting a fruit-based diet can be frustrating when living outside the tropics.
 We just need those ripe, nutritious tropical fruits for health, but they come from such a distance that they arrive unripe and unsavory if not transported by air.
-But then, we don’t want to damage our planet… now here comes the unexpected happy end: they are not that bad!
+But then, we don’t want to damage our planet… now here comes the unexpected good news: they are not bad for the environment!

 While we all know that trees will save the world, tree-grown foods need to gain the deserved eco-friendly reputation they should get!
 More fruits, more trees, right?
 But let’s elaborate on why a fruit diet (even if based on imported fruits) is highly likely more sustainable than a standard diet.